RUPAAK/memore-privacy-policy/index.md

 # Privacy Policy
-**Last Updated: [replace with today’s date]**
+**Last Updated: 11 Dec 2025**
 **App Name:** Memore
-**Developer:** [Your Name / Your Company]
+**Developer:** Rupak Thapa Magar / Memore

-Memore (“the app”) allows users to capture photos using the device camera or select images from the gallery to save as personal memories.
-We value your privacy and are committed to protecting your data.
+Memore (“the app”) allows users to capture photos using the device camera or choose images from the gallery and save them as personal memories.
+We respect your privacy and take your data protection seriously.

 ---

 ## 1. Information We Collect
 ### a.
 Photos and Images
-The app accesses your device **camera** and **gallery** only when you choose to capture or select an image.

-### b.
-No Automatic Collection
+When you capture a photo or select an image, the app uploads the file to our securely managed Amazon S3 storage.

-We do not automatically collect any personal information without your permission.
+No other personal data is collected without your permission.

 ---

 ## 2. How Your Data Is Used
-- Photos you capture or select are **stored locally within the app** or in **your own account (if synced)**.
-- We do **not** store, upload, or share your images on our servers unless explicitly stated and allowed by you.
+We use your photos solely to:
+- Store them safely in your personal Memore account
+- Display them back to you inside the app as memories

+We do not use your photos for analytics, advertising, or any other secondary purpose.

 ---

-## 3. Data Sharing
+## 3. Data Storage & Security (Amazon S3)
-We **do not** sell, share, or distribute your photos or any personal data to third parties.
+Your uploaded photos are stored in **Amazon Web Services (AWS) S3**, one of the most secure cloud storage systems in the world.

+We use industry-standard security practices, including:
+- Encrypted data transfer (HTTPS)
+- Restricted access controls
+- Secure AWS IAM policies
+- Server-side encryption for stored files

+Only your account can access your uploaded photos.

 ---

+## 4. Data Sharing
+We **do not** sell, share, or distribute your photos or personal data to third parties.

+The only third-party service involved is **Amazon S3**, which acts solely as a secure storage provider.

+---

-## 4. Permissions We Use
+## 5. Permissions We Use
 ### **Camera Permission**
-Used only to capture photos when requested by the user.
+Used only when you choose to take a photo.

-### **Storage/Gallery Permission**
+### **Gallery/Storage Permission**
-Used only to select images from your device gallery.
+Used only when you manually select an existing image.

-We never access these without your direct action.
+We never access your camera or gallery automatically.

----

-## 5. Data Security
-Your images are stored securely on your device or within your private account (if cloud sync is used).
-We take reasonable steps to protect your data, but no digital system is 100% secure.

 ---